Cambodia Cubensis Spore Syringe

 This psilocybe mushroom was originally found by author John Allen while in Cambodia filming some of the psilocybe mushrooms that grow naturally throughout SE Asia.

-John Allen and his film crew said they found it to be very strong for a cubensis as well.
+John Allen and his film crew said they found it to be very smooth and strong for a cubensis as well.
 These cubensis along with some Panaeolus Cambodgeniensis grow in the cattle (brahmans) dung around the Angkor Wat Temple at Siem Reap, Cambodia.
 They actually grow throughout most of the country but that is the location these spores were collected.
-Interesting they were found in a high tourist area.
+We find it interesting they were found in a high tourist area, just calling out to be picked by humans.
 Although not surprising as most psilocybe mushrooms are found where people thrive, not out in the a secluded forest like most gourmet mushrooms are found.

 In Cambodia, while observing this fungi in nature, John noticed this cubensis loves heat!
 The spores have become quite popular with the asians as an aphrodisiac as well.
 All around a popular mushroom.